Before getting started with this lesson, we recommend taking some time to:

 Managing Ongoing Client Service before Hubly

 More often than not, we see client service teams rely on a growing collection of tools and habits to track and manage the follow-through of ongoing client service tasks.
-A mix of spreadsheet trackers, to-do lists, CRM tasks, sticky notes, and calendar reminders create multiple sources of truth for your team to stay on top of.
+This creates multiple sources of truth for your team to stay on top of.

 Despite creating flexibility for each team member to choose how they prefer to work, by and large, so many sources of truth do more harm than good: